25th Amendment 'alive every day in the White House,' Michael Wolff says

-Michael Wolff, the author of “Fire and Fury,” alleged Sunday that the 25th Amendment, which would allow the president’s cabinet to remove him from office, is a concept that is "alive every day in the White House."
+Michael Wolff, the author of "Fire and Fury: Inside the Trump White House," alleged Sunday that the 25th Amendment, which would allow the president's Cabinet to remove him from office, is a concept that is "alive every day in the White House."

 Wolff said White House staffers he talked to would say things like "we're not at a 25th Amendment level yet."
 Others, he said, called Trump's behaviors "a little 25th Amendment."

-Wolff, who has come under heavy criticism from the White House for the book, said he did not leave out positive perceptions of Trump in order to paint a negative picture him.
+Wolff, who has come under heavy criticism from the White House for the book, said he did not leave out positive perceptions of Trump to paint a negative picture him.

-Wolff defended his tactics in gaining enough access to the White House where he was able to speak very freely with numerous top administration officials.
+Wolff defended his tactics in gaining enough access to the White House that he was able to speak very freely with numerous top administration officials.

 "I went into this with absolutely no agenda whatsoever.
 I have no particular politics when it comes to Donald Trump.
 This is really all about human nature."